IBM/zowe-cli-cics-deploy-plugin/docs/README.md

   `zowe cics-deploy push bundle --name EXAMPLE1 --targetdir /u/user01/myBundles`

-This command will cause cics-deploy to attempt to deploy a bundle from the working directory to the target CICS environment under the name `EXAMPLE1`.
+This command will cause cics-deploy to attempt to deploy a bundle from the current working directory to the target CICS environment under the name `EXAMPLE1`.
 If a Bundle already exists in the target environment with the same name, cics-deploy will return an error.
 You may instruct cics-deploy to overwrite the existing Bundle by adding the --overwrite parameter, for example:

   `zowe cics-deploy push bundle --name EXAMPLE1 --targetdir /u/user01/myBundles --overwrite`